 Individuals of all career stages, groups, networks, institutions and organisations are encouraged to contribute to the ICARP IV engagement process by:

 - Participating in one of the ICARP IV engagement events throughout the year

 - Seeking endorsement for organising their own activity (in-person and online) (e.g. workshops, sessions at conferences, sharing circles, webinars etc.)

-- Submitting ICARP IV relevant outcomes from your own research projects (available soon!)
+- Submitting ICARP IV relevant resources or outcomes from your own research projects

 All input provided throughout the ICARP IV engagement process will be collected by the IASC Secretariat and will inform the work of the Research Priority Teams and International Steering Committee.
 This will to ensure your input is included in the development of the ICARP IV research priorities and implementation plans.